michallegut/PerformanceTestingEnvironments/README.md

 # Data

-Databases contains one table with 1000 documents/records of the following structure:
+Databases contain one table with 1000 documents/records of the following structure:

 ## MongoDB
 ```